Sucerquia/ASE-PLUMED_tutorial/SC.md

 dyn.run(1000)
 ```

-After running this same code but changing the temperature and the number of time steps, you can obtain the free energy surfaces of Figure 4.
+After running this same code but changing the temperature and the number of time steps, you can obtain the free energy surfaces shown in Figure 4.

 <div align="center">
    <img src="/files/Ag6-FES.png"  width="500">